harleigh/lunarvimConfiguration/README.md

 # lunarvimConfiguration
-bits regarding LunarVim and my cobbled together customizations; all of this jazz is playing in windows 10.
+bits regarding LunarVim and my cobbled together customizations, as well as generic vanilla vim; all of this jazz is playing in windows 10.

 Windows: